jamesward/jaxrsbars/README.md

                 "</html>";
     }

-This very simple HTML page simple loads `jQuery` and the `index.js` JavaScript files using `BarServer.contentUrl` as the basis.
+This very simple HTML page simple loads jQuery and the `index.js` JavaScript file using `BarServer.contentUrl` as the basis.
 Since `BarServer.contentUrl` can be changed through the `CONTENT_URL` environment variable it is now very easy to fetch those files from an alternative location.
 However they are always available from this server via the `/content` URL.

 If you are running the application locally you should be able to add new "bars" and see the list by opening [http://localhost:8080](http://localhost:8080) in your browser.
 If you inspect the requests made to render the page (with a tool like Firebug) you should see four requests:
 ![](https://github.com/jamesward/jaxrsbars/raw/master/img/requests.png)